rich-murphey/wasm-hostcall-example/README.md

 This example shows how to export and import functions between a Rust application that loads WebAssembly, and Rust WebAssembly code.

+Note: Wasmtime is still quite new and evolving, esp. new features to import/export functions between wasm and host.
+This demo is intended to show some ways to work with interim limitations on argument types.
-Note: the raw interface between the host and wasm has certain limitations.
-Arguments are limited to interger and floating point numbers.
-This example shows one way to adapt to these limitations.

-In order to pass a string, the offset and length are passed instead.
+Currently, in the raw interface between the host and WebAssembly, arguments are limited to interger and floating point numbers.
+So, in order to pass a string, the offset and length are passed instead.
 To pass an arbitrary object, the offset and length of a serialized copy is passed instead.

 The host (application) exports the following fuctions to demonstrate passing intergers, strings and structs.